tjustino/eflower/README.md

 How To
 -------
 Creates the database, loads the schema, and initializes with the seed data (use db:reset to also drop the database first)
-> rails db:setup
+> bin/rails db:drop ; bin/rails db:migrate ; bin/rails db:setup